Employment Rights Act 2025 Skip to content

 Measures planned to take effect in 2027 include:

-As with the implementation of the measures contained in the Bill, the Government will also take a phased approach to consultation.
-The consultation period is currently due to take place between Summer 2025 and ‘early’ 2026.
+As with the implementation of the measures contained in the ERA 2025, the Government will also take a phased approach to consultation.
+The Government continues to undertake extensive engagement and consultation on the implementation of the Plan to Make Work Pay and the ERA 2025 to ensure these changes work for both workers, and businesses of all sizes.
 Following each consultation period, we can expect the Government to publish policy, regulations and guidance ahead of implementation deadlines.

-To review the timetabling period for the measures and consultation in full read ‘The roadmap for delivering the Government’s Plan to Make Work Pay‘
+To review the previous timetabling period for the measures and consultation in full read ‘The roadmap for delivering the Government’s Plan to Make Work Pay

-To review the Government’s accompanying press release read ‘Roadmap unveiled to boost rights for half of all UK workers and provide certainty to employers‘
+To review the Government’s accompanying press release to their original roadmap read ‘Roadmap unveiled to boost rights for half of all UK workers and provide certainty to employers

 If you would like to discuss any of the points raised in this blog, please contact a member of the Employment team.